 The Mother Jones House is an intentional, Christian, service community of WJU students located on 88 14th street.
 Colleen is excited for all the blessings this year, learning more about the community, as well as having many visitors stop by the house to see for themselves all the great things happening there!

 Mother Jones House Mentor

 Hailing from Bowling Green, Ohio, Tom attended college in Cleveland at John Carroll University where he graduated with honors and received a degree in Social Entrepreneurship and Spanish.
 Tom studied how to build creative solutions to social problems and completed the world's first undergraduate thesis in Crisis Mapping, which is the use of digital technologies to gather, visualize and analyze information that aids in disaster response.

 During college, Tom was a founder and co-president of a Student Today Leaders Forever chapter that provided student planned and lead service trips for over 165 participants.
-He spent a year as an AmeriCorps volunteer at Boys Hope Girls Hope of Northeastern Ohio where he expanded educational programming for bright and motivated youth from challenging backgrounds, followed by a year as an AmeriCorps VISTA with the Service for Social Action Center and Appalachian Institute.
+He spent a year as an AmeriCorps volunteer at Boys Hope Girls Hope of Northeastern Ohio where he expanded educational programming for bright and motivated youth from challenging backgrounds, followed by a year as an AmeriCorps VISTA with the Service for Social Action Center (SSAC) and Appalachian Institute.
 He completed MBA with Wheeling Jesuit 2014.

-Tom is excited to remain in the WJU community as a Graduate Assistant while completing his MBA.
-Tom also likes to hear about people's backgrounds and aspirations over coffee or lunch; so consider this an invitation to email him and set something up.
+Tom still works in the SSAC and serves as the Mentor of the Mother Jones House.
+He also likes to hear about people's backgrounds and aspirations over coffee or lunch; so consider this an invitation to email him and set something up.